aambrose-unh/rubiksqlearning/README.md

         - e_decay = rate of decay for epsilon during training
 1. Train agent
     - `a.train(save_prefix='12_05_v1')`
-        - Use the agent.run() method
+        - save_prefix = the prefix to put at the beginning of the saved filename to differentiate the file

 Useful methods:
  - `agent.save(fname, outpath)`
     - Saves current state of agent
 - `agent.load(fname, inpath)`
-    - Saves current state of agent
+    - Loads a saved agent
 - `agent.solve(state, max_moves=10000, verbose=False, move_update=5000, ret_moves=False)`
     - Will solve a cube using the agent's policy